 Qi Research Lab

 Welcome to the Qi laboratory website.
-Currently, the laboratory has two focuses, Unfolded Protein Response (UPR) and Inflammation in Obesity.
+Currently, the laboratory has two focuses, Quality-Control in the endoplasmic reticulum (ER) and Inflammation in β cells.
 We are composed of graduate students, postdoctoral fellows, technician and undergraduate students.

 Our laboratory is located at the center of the Cornell Ithaca campus.
 We have extensive interaction with members in Department of Molecular Biology and Genetics, Division of Nutritional Sciences and the Vet School.
 Dr. Qi is a member of Genes & Development ( G&D), Biochemistry, Molecular & Cellular Biology ( BMCB), Nutritional Sciences ( NS), Molecular and Integrative Physiology ( MIP) and Immunology & Infectious Diseases ( Immunol) graduate fields.